 Lab Manager (Former MS Student, graduated 2017)

-I am interested in the application of science to inform on the ground management and conservation decisions.
-My Master's research was focused on evaluating the success of wetland mitigation and restoration projects in supporting viable populations of amphibians and healthy wetland communities.
+I am interested in conservation biology, quantitative ecology, and restoration ecology.
+My Master's research was focused on evaluating the success of wetland mitigation and restoration projects in supporting amphibian and invertebrate communities.